 Reformation: 500th Anniversary provides an introductory but thorough survey of the events and personalities of the Protestant Reformation, including the lead up to and aftermath of 1517.
 The exhibit is attractively presented in an accessible and engaging format.
 Viewing days and times will vary, so it is best to call 07582503683 in advance to ensure it is open.
-The exhibit will be most available from Sunday 08 October to Monday 16 October.
+The exhibit will be most available from Sunday 08 October 2017 through 2018.

 On Wednesday 11 October 2017, the exhibit will be open for viewing from 6:30 pm.
 Refreshments will be available, a pianist will play music from and inspired by the Reformation, and Ryan King, the exhibit author, will give a talk followed by Q&A. All are welcome – indeed encouraged! – to attend.

 – School trips/educational visits including a viewing of the exhibit, a historical talk, and free exhibit booklet